-Have you ever wondered if there is a biological explanation why some entrepreneurs are successful and others are not?
+Have you ever wondered if there is a biological explanation of why some entrepreneurs are successful, and others are not?

-A few month ago I read the book from Simon Sinek, “Leaders eat last”.
-In his book he goes into details about the different chemicals our body produces in order to support or prevent certain actions.
-He also describes the impact this very old system has in todays society.
+A few months ago I read the book from Simon Sinek, “Leaders eat last”.
+In his book, he goes into details about the different chemicals our body produces to support or prevent specific actions.
+He also describes the impact this ancient system has in today’s society.
 If you haven’t read it, I can highly recommend it.
 (I put the link below).

-Beside the four chemicals, Endorphine, Dopamine, Serotonin and Oxytocin, in charge of our feel-good factor, we also have Cortisol which is our alert and panic chemical.
+Besides the four chemicals, Endorphine, Dopamine, Serotonin and Oxytocin, in charge of our feel-good factor, we also have Cortisol, which is our alert and panic chemical.
 It’s produced when we find ourselves in dangerous situations.
-It changes our whole system to be fully alert and ready to either run or fight in order to save our life.
+It changes our whole system to be fully alert and ready to either run or fight to save our life.
 This is a great system, in a way it shuts everything non-essential off and channels all the energy to the essential parts of your body.

 The thing is that the danger trigger does not care if the thread is real.
 It does not understand the difference between a real tiger standing in front of you or you just imagining a tiger attacking you.
-In today’s world we don’t really face that many life threatening situations anymore.
+In today’s world, we don’t face that many life-threatening situations anymore.
 It’s not like living in the bush somewhere with hundreds of other animals around ready to eat us alive.
-Our dangers are different and rarely life threatening.
+Our dangers are different and rarely life-threatening.
 It’s more the opposite.
-Most threats today are much better dealt with in a calm constructive way, instead of running or fighting.
+Most threats today are much better dealt with in a calm, constructive way, instead of running or fighting.
 But our system does not know that and releases Cortisol for any kind of danger, real or imagined.

-Most danger is created in our heads.
+The most danger is created in our heads.
 It’s us thinking about all the things that could go wrong and as more we think about it as stronger is the reaction of our body.
 I think it’s important to understand the side-effect of this process.
-Cortisol not only alerts us and pushes adrenalin into our veins to get ready, it also shuts off all non-essential parts of our body.
-Parts like liver and kidney are not required to fight or run.
+Cortisol not only alerts us and pushes adrenalin into our veins to get ready, but it also shuts off all non-essential parts of our body.
+Parts, like the liver and kidney, are not required to fight or run.
 Imagine living in a constant state of fear, because you worry all the time about your future.
 What will that do to your body and health?

-You won’t have the energy to keep going for longer periods of time.
+You won’t have the energy to keep going for more extended periods.
 The system was not designed for that.

 - You need to find a way to stop worrying about your future.
 This will reduce your Cortisol level and allows your body to function as intended.
 The best way I found to do this is by creating the right environment where fear does not exist.
 One way you can do this is by selecting the people you surround yourself with and the places you work.

-- By developing your personal skills and learn to meditate and relax.
+- By developing your skills and learn to meditate and relax.

 - By activating the four feel-good chemicals as often as possible as they naturally reduce your Cortisol level (*).